Railway Handicap

 Distance: | 1200m |

-THE Group 1 New Zealand Railway Handicap is a featured sprint race held at Ellerslie on New Year’s Day with the quality of past winners top class.
+THE Group 1 Railway Handicap is a featured sprint race held at Ellerslie on New Year’s Day with the quality of past winners top class.

-With a purse of $200,000, it’s not the stake money that attracts trainers from New Zealand and Australia to compete for the Railway Handicap, rather it’s the history behind the race which makes it a must-win for the sprinting types.
+With a purse of $450,000, it’s not the stake money that attracts trainers from New Zealand and Australia to compete for the Railway Stakes, rather it’s the history behind the race which makes it a must-win for the sprinting types.

-Past winners include Bounding, Imananabaa, Avantage, Egyptian Raine and Mr Tiz which won three consecutive Railway Handicap.
+Past winners include Imperatriz, Bounding, Imananabaa, Avantage, Egyptian Raine and Mr Tiz which won three consecutive Railway Stakes.

 It has also been won by two Australian-trained runners with Atomic Force in 2012 (ridden by Nash Rawiller) and 2010 winner A Gold Trail which won with Michael Rodd in the saddle.

-The Railway Handicap is always the most exciting race held on New Year’s Day at Ellerslie which is rated as the best track to bet on in New Zealand.
+The Railway Handicap is always the most exciting race held in New Zealand each year.

 All of our bookmakers listed below offer all-in and fixed odds betting on the major races out of New Zealand.